, , thrive on products and ecosystems, but fierce competition requires significant investment to stay competitive, according to Fitch.

 In 2021, Chinese startup brands have a 15 percent market share of all EVs sold, with these three brands contributing 57 percent, the report noted.

-Fitch expects the three EV leaders to maintain strong growth as China's EV market becomes less policy-driven and less dependent on government subsidies, towards one that is more competitive, with brand, product, value for money and after-sales service playing a greater role.
+Fitch expects the three EV leaders to maintain strong growth as China's EV market becomes less -driven and less dependent on government subsidies, towards one that is more competitive, with brand, product, value for money and after-sales service playing a greater role.

 However, they could face stiff competition from new EV marques of existing Chinese automakers, global automakers and new entrants backed by domestic tech giants such as Baidu, and , the report said.